 In production, consider multiple VM for redundancy or availability.
 You can add “instance” to the existing CMG, which can be done simply by adding another VM.
 There is no need to have an additional CMG cloud service for HA because the Azure CMG cloud service is already on HA.

 Un-check “Verify Client Certificate Revocation.”
-In our scenario, we are not using a PKI client authentication certificate, so this setting is not relevant to us.
+We are not using a PKI client authentication certificate in our scenario, so this setting is not relevant to us.
 Clear this if you have not published the CRL on the internet.
 Recommended checking with your security or PKI team.

 Since we are using Internal CA Cert for CMG, upload respective Root and Intermediate certificates.